01-edu/ai-starter/content/glance-on-power/README.md

 - Negative numbers are prefixed with `-`: `-1`, `-1231`
 - Decimal numbers: `3.14`, `-2.53343`, etc.

-Use them for _quantities_ like in daily life.
+Use them for _quantities_, just like in daily life.

 #### Booleans ✖️ / ✔️